Donald Trump’s Life Post-Presidency Will Be ‘Humiliating’ Predicts ‘Newsweek’s’ Windsor Mann

 — Ainsley Earhardt (@ainsleyearhardt) August 7, 2019

 Mann lays out the reason why he thinks Trump’s former defenders and promoters will turn on him once he’s no longer relevant: because there’s nothing to gain from being involved with him.
-Be it ratings, political relevancy, or simple employment, once there’s nothing to be gained from being associated with Donald Trump, then his staunchest supporters will leave him in the dust, Mann predicts.
+Be it ratings, political relevancy or simply employment, once there’s nothing to be gained from being associated with Donald Trump, then his staunchest supporters will leave him in the dust, Mann predicts.

-“Trump’s post-presidency will be sadder and more pathetic than his presidency,” Mann predicts.
-In addition to having no relevancy, no friends, and no cable news network to provide him an outlet, he’ll also have none of the normal things that go along with being an ex-president.
+“Trump’s post-presidency will be sadder and more pathetic than his presidency,” Mann writes.
+In addition to having no relevancy, no friends and no cable news network to provide him an outlet, he’ll also have none of the normal things that go along with being an ex-president.
 Mann predicts that Trump’s presidential library “will be neither presidential nor a library.”
-He predicts that Trump’s memoir will be ghostwritten and “dreadful,” and that even if he can get someone to write one for him.
+He also predicts that Trump’s memoir will be ghostwritten and “dreadful.”

-Mann concludes by comparing his predicted post-presidency life of Donald Trump to the post-presidency lives of other recent presidents who were unpopular in their presidencies but redeemed themselves afterwards.
+Mann concludes by comparing his predicted post-presidency life of Donald Trump to the post-presidency lives of other recent presidents who were unpopular in their terms but redeemed themselves afterwards.
 Richard Nixon, Mann notes, became a respected author and policy advisor.
 Jimmy Carter became a noted humanitarian.

 But for Trump, Mann predicts no such luck.
-He predicts no public speaking tours, no bestselling memoirs, no need to buy merchandise from his online store.
-“Won’t people tire of him?,” he writes.
+He writes that there will be no public speaking tours, no bestselling memoirs and no need to buy merchandise from his online store.
+“Won’t people tire of him?”
+Mann goes on to opine.